Is a care plan important in aged care?

 If you apply for the funding support your local government will fund for the care and service you want including your care plan.

-Your care plan could add everything from personal assistants observing you each week to home modifications to make you more independent, depending on what support you need.
+Your care plan could add everything from personal assistants observing you each week to home modifications to make you more independent, or provide Assistive Technology for elderly persons depending on what support you need.

 Pro Tips: For any kind of support service, the better idea is to begin by making a care plan.
 A care plan is an outline of the needs, actions, and responsibilities, a way to maintain risk, and layout eventuality plan so that family members, patients, caregivers, and other health professionals know what to do daily and also in the event of a crisis.
 For an effective result, a care plan should be made with the consultation of an elderly patient, their doctor, and their family members.